 Scouting has been an integral part of American culture since 1910.
 By integrating lifetime values into fun and educational activities, scouting helps parents teach their sons and daughters how to make good decisions throughout their lives, and give them the confidence to succeed as they become the adult leaders of tomorrow.
 The mission of Scouts BSA is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

-Troop meetings are held twice per month on Sunday evenings at the Stratham Fire Station.
-Boys meet from 6:30-8 pm and girls meet from 5:00-6:30pm.
+Troop meetings are held twice per month on Sunday evenings at the Stratham Fire Station from 6:30-8 pm.
 Scouts plan and lead the meetings, with guidance from adult leaders.
 At Troop meetings, scouts engage in skills activities, play games, work on advancement, and plan and prepare for Scout camp outs and other activities.
 The Boy and Girl Troop is each led by an elected Scout called the Senior Patrol Leader, a position that rotates every six months.